 As part of the academic component of the Programme, interns complete an original research paper on an aspect of Parliament or Canadian politics.
 Interns select a topic and conduct their research under the supervision of the Programme Director drawing on their unique access to people on Parliament Hill and the resources available through the Programme.

 Each year, interns present “close-to-finished” draft versions of these research papers in June at a special public seminar.
 The Gaboury Symposium, named after former Programme Director Jean-Pierre Gaboury, is organized in cooperation with the Institute on Governance.

 All ten of the interns’ final papers are eligible for the Alfred Hales Prize, which is named after the late MP Alfred Hales, the Programme's co-founder.
 A $1,000 Prize is awarded each year by the Institute on Governance for the best paper written by a Parliamentary intern, with the first two runners-up each receiving $500.
 The prize-winning paper is selected by representatives of the Canadian Political Science Association, the House of Commons, the PIP alumni community, and the Social Science and Humanities Research Council, and the Samara Centre for Democracy, which funds the prizes.

-Congratulations to Kim Paradis!
-Kim (PIP 2017-18) was awarded the 2019 Alfred Hales Prize by Michael O'Neill of the Institute on Governance.
-Kim received the award at a luncheon in June 2019 hosted by the Honourable Geoff Regan, Speaker of the House of Commons.
+Congratulations to Fregine Sheehy!
+Fregine (PIP 2018-19) was awarded the 2020 Alfred Hales Prize by Stephen Frank of the Canadian Life and Health Insurance Association.
+Fregine received the award at the 2020 Gaboury Symposium.
 Her paper, and those of past winners, may be downloaded here: